rymen80/READMEgenerator/README.md

- # README generator
+ # README Generator

 ## Description
-a program that creates a README.md file based off of user answered questions.
+Writes a readme.md file in node

 ## Table of Contents
 1. [Installation](#install)